mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - :ref:`ConvertToMD <algm-ConvertToMD>` can now be used with workspaces that aren't in the ADS.
 - Fixed :ref:`SumSpectra <algm-SumSpectra>` to avoid a crash when validation of inputs was called with a WorkspaceGroup.
 - Fixed a bug in TableWorkspaces where vector column data was set to 0 when the table was viewed
+- Fixed a bug in :ref:`MergeRuns <algm-MergeRuns>` which could cause the runs to be merged in a different sequence than indicated in the *InputWorkspaces* property.

 New
 ###